DimaSheiko/apep-docs/docs/framework/conditions/unit.md

 #### Parameters

--   `UNIT`: The unit to check for the expected ID.
+-   `UNIT`: The unit whose ID will be checked.
--   `id`: The expected ID to compare against.
+-   `ID_STRING`: The expected numeric ID, passed as a string.

 #### Returns `BOOL`

--   `true` if the unit's ID matches the expected ID, `false` otherwise.
+-   `true` if the unit's actual numeric ID matches the numeric ID parsed from the `ID_STRING`, `false` otherwise.

 #### _Example:_